philipdaubmeier/GraphIoT/src/TokenStore/README.md

 ## Platform Support

-TokenStore is targeted for .NET Standard 2.1 or higher.
+TokenStore is targeted for .NET 8.0 or higher.

 ## License